A morning suit or mourning suit can both be correct, depending on the context.

 That use is still correct today.

-As for morning dress or suit, it has lost any meaning related to horse riding.
+As for morning dress or suit, it has lost any meaning related to horse riding in the early morning.

 It is now a general fashion expression to describe formal attire for ceremonies such as weddings, state memorial services, or daytime events in the company of royalty.

-So it is easy to use morning suit and mourning suit in the right context.
+So, it is easy to use morning suit and mourning suit, as long as they are in the correct context.

 What is a morning suit?